lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

-Let's get you familiar with using and running `glmer` models.
-There is some tweaking involved when running `glmer` models, such as transforming variables before hand.
+Let's get you familiar with using and running `glmer()` models.
+There is some tweaking involved when running `glmer()` models, such as transforming variables before hand.
 Often this requires some trial and error to get right.
 For now, practice running some models.

-Since `glmer` is computationally expensive, the Framingham dataset has been reduced in size and is loaded as `sample_tidied_framingham`.
+The `lme4` package has been loaded for you.
+Since `glmer()` is computationally expensive, the Framingham dataset has been reduced in size and is loaded as `sample_tidied_framingham`.

-Recall that the pattern for using `glmer` is:
+Recall that the pattern for using `glmer()` is:

 ```{r}
 model <- glmer(